Pulmonary arterial hypertension

 While it’s true that advanced stages of PAH can grow worse with physical activity, having PAH doesn’t mean you should avoid activity entirely.
 Your doctor can help you understand your limitations.

-Living with PAH
+Life with PAH

 A combination of lifestyle changes, medicines, and surgeries may alter the progression of the disease.
 Treatment can add years to your life, but it can’t reverse the symptoms and damage caused by PAH.